Oligo Pool QC Thresholds for CRISPR, DMS and MPRA

 Best paired with

-Published Workflow Bands
+Published QC Threshold Bands

 The table below is intentionally conservative.
 When a paper or protocol publishes a clear floor, it is shown directly.
 When the literature is more heterogeneous, the band is framed as a practical threshold zone rather than a hard cutoff.